top of page

 REMINDER: This was how the 'white rock wall' appeared at the opening to the wash.
 At this point we couldn't appreciate the magnitude and challenges we'd face to scale this wall.

-After careful review, we decide to follow a route to the right of the wall.
+After careful review, we opted to follow a route to the right of the wall.
 Dave took the lead and things started out well.
-People have described the miles in and around the vertical wall as Class 3 scrambling.
+People have described the area around the vertical wall as Class 3 scrambling.

 • Class 3: Hands, short fall.
 Class-3 is easy climbing.
 The route might be steep terrain or rocky outcrops where you need your hands.
 There would be lots of large handholds, and while Class-3 is easy and you wouldn't fall, a fall none-the-less would be short and result in injury but not death.
 You wouldn't do it with your hands in your pockets, but you probably wouldn't want a rope either, and you still might whistle a happy song (at least after you got over the outcrop).